Seven Myths About Pet Diabetes

 Research has shown that obesity, sedentary lifestyle, genetics and health conditions such as chronic pancreatitis and hyperthyroidism are the primary risk factors for diabetes in cats.
 In dogs, the primary cause of diabetes is unknown; however, experts believe genetics plays the biggest role in its development.

-RELATED POST: Is He at Risk for Pet Diabetes?
+RELATED POST: Are They at Risk for Pet Diabetes?

 Myth #3: Carbohydrates in pet food cause obesity and diabetes in cats.